revaturelabs/interviewquestions/Multithreading/Threads.md

 ```

 - Object Lock: In java, each and every object has a unique lock usually referred to as an object-level lock.
 These locks are achieved using the keyword 'synchronized' and can be used to protect non-static data.
-It is generally used when one wants to synchronize a non-static method or block so that only the thread will be able to execute the code block on a given instance of the class.
+It is generally used to synchronize a non-static method or block so that only the thread will be able to execute the code block on a given instance of the class.

 Example: